-ART 2281 Art Portfolio
+ART 2281 Professional Portfolio

-This course prepares students for future study or careers in the fields of Art + Design.
-Students will develop a personal portfolio of art or design work, prepare supplementary materials including but not limited to a resume and art statement, and research of career or study paths in the field.
-Students will explore professional practices as related to these career or future study choices.
-This is a capstone course that emphasizes principles of professionalism to prepare students for their future artistic endeavors.
+This course prepares students for future study or careers in the fields of Art and Design.
+Students will develop a personal portfolio of art or design work, prepare supplementary materials, and complete a digital portfolio of their work.
+History lectures will focus on major themes in the History of Photography, while students will research and present on artists of influence related to their own work in their chosen field.
+This course emphasizes principles of professionalism to prepare students for their future artistic endeavors.
+Students should have taken at least one college level studio art course before taking this course.
 (Prerequisites: None).